 Table 1: Galileo's data on horizontal distance before impact d for five values of the starting height h.
+The units are punti (points); one punto is slightly less than 1 mm.

+h d

+1000 1500

+828 1340

+800 1328

+600 1172

+300 800

-The units are punti (points); one punto is slightly less than 1 mm. h d 1000 1500 828 1340 800 1328 600 1172 300 800 We will assume the heights h are known with negligible error, and that the horizontal distances d have uncertainties of $\sigma = 15$ punti (points); one punto is slightly less than 1 mm.
+We will assume the heights h are known with negligible error, and that the horizontal distances d have uncertainties of $\sigma=15$ punti (points); one punto is slightly less than 1 mm.
 It is not actually known what the measurement uncertainties were, but 1-2% is plausible.
-In addition, we know that if h = 0, then the horizontal distance d will be zero, i.e. if the ball is started at the very edge of the ramp, it will fall straight down to the floor.
+In addition, we know that if h=0, then the horizontal distance d will be zero, i.e. if the ball is started at the very edge of the ramp, it will fall straight down to the floor.

 We could proceed by applying the known laws of mechanics to the system and deriving the relationship between d and h.
 For purposes of this exercise, however, we will pretend we do not yet know Newton's laws (as was the case for Galileo), and we will simply try different hypotheses and compare their predictions with the data.

-Consider the following three hypotheses for the functional relationship between d and h: a linear relation with a single free parameter $\alpha$ , $$d = \alpha h , \qquad (39)$$ a quadratic relation with two parameters, $\alpha$ and $\beta$ , $$d = \alpha h + \beta h^2, \tag{40}$$ and something which is a nonlinear function of the parameters, $$d = \alpha h^{\beta} \,. \tag{41}$$ The goals of this exercise are to investigate these three hypotheses.
-More specifically, you should write a Python program to do the following: - 2(a) Carry out a least-squares fit of the parameters for each hypothesis.
+Consider the following three hypotheses for the functional relationship between d and h: a linear relation with a single free parameter α , a quadratic relation with two parameters, α and β , and something which is a nonlinear function of the parameters,

+$$d = \alpha h \tag{39}$$

+$$d = \alpha h + \beta h^2, \tag{40}$$

+$$d = \alpha h^{\beta} \,. \tag{41}$$

+The goals of this exercise are to investigate these three hypotheses.
+More specifically, you should write a Python program to do the following:

+- 2(a) Carry out a least-squares fit of the parameters for each hypothesis.
 Find the estimated parameter values, their standard deviations and if relevant their covariance and correlation coefficient. - 2(b) Produce plots of the fitted curves along with the data points and their errors. - 2(c) Quantify the level of agreement between the data and each hypothesis with both a p-value and the chi-squared per degree of freedom.
-Discuss which if of the hypotheses are disfavoured and which are preferred.
-2(d) Use Newton's Laws to derive the relation between d and h and predict the values of the parameters.
+Discuss which of the hypotheses are disfavoured and which are preferred. - 2(d) Use Newton's Laws to derive the relation between d and h and predict the values of the parameters.
 Discuss how you would compare this prediction to the fit results obtained above.
 What parameters of the system can be related using your theoretical prediction to the fitted parameters?
 What important experimental uncertainties could render such a comparison difficult?

+Bonus question: From the relation between d and h that you derive in 2(d), one can predict the height of the table in punti.
+Find the height and using error propagation determine its statistical error from those of the fitted parameters.
+Compare your result to the value that Galileo recorded in his notebook.
+(See Appendix A and look where it says "altezza della tavola".)

-Exercise 3: Analysis of refraction data from Ptolemy The astronomer Claudius Ptolemy performed experiments on the refraction of light using a circular copper disc submerged to its centre in water, as illustrated in Fig. 11.
-Angles of refraction $\theta_r$ for 8 values of the angle of incidence $\theta_i$ obtained by Ptolemy around 140 A.D. are shown in Table 2 (from Ref.
+Exercise 3: Analysis of refraction data from Ptolemy

+The astronomer Claudius Ptolemy performed experiments on the refraction of light using a circular copper disc submerged to its centre in water, as illustrated in Fig. 11.
+Angles of refraction θ_r for 8 values of the angle of incidence θ_i obtained by Ptolemy around 140 A.D. are shown in Table 2 (from Ref.
 [5]).
-For purposes of this exercise we will take the angles of incidence to be known with negligible error and treat the angles of reflection as independent Gaussian-distributed measurements with standard deviations of $\sigma = \frac{1}{2}^{\circ}$ .
-(This is a reasonable guess given that the angles are reported to the nearest half degree.
-Note that we can absorb an error in $\theta_i$ into an effective error in $\theta_r$ .)
-Until the discovery of the correct law of refraction (see below), a commonly used hypothesis was